Rutgers Scarlet Knights: Athletic heritage

 Rutgers was among the first American institutions to engage in intercollegiate athletics.
-The university participated in a small circle of schools that included Yale University, Columbia University and long-time rival, Princeton University (then called The College of New Jersey).
+Organized sports at Rutgers started with the Rutgers Men's Crew Team in 1864.
+In addition, the university participated in a small circle of schools that included Yale University, Columbia University and long-time rival, Princeton University (then called The College of New Jersey).
 The four schools met at the Fifth Avenue Hotel in Manhattan on October 19, 1873, to establish a set of rules governing their intercollegiate competition, and particularly to codify the new game of football.
 Though invited, Harvard University chose not to attend.
 In the early years of intercollegiate athletics, the circle of schools that participated in these athletic events were located solely in the American Northeast.
 However, by the turn of the century, colleges and universities across the United States also began to participate.

 The first intercollegiate athletic event at Rutgers was a baseball game on May 2, 1866, against Princeton in which they suffered a 40–2 loss.
 Rutgers University is often referred to as The Birthplace of College Football as the first intercollegiate football game was held on College Field between Rutgers and Princeton on November 6, 1869, in New Brunswick, New Jersey.
 The game was played on a plot of ground where the present-day College Avenue Gymnasium now stands (although the game was based more on soccer than on rugby, unlike the current version of American football, which takes its rules from a rugby-based framework.).
 Rutgers won the game, with a score of 6 goals to Princeton's 4. (roughly 36-24 currently).
 According to Parke H. Davis, the 1869 Rutgers football team shared the national title with Princeton.

 For much of its athletic history starting in 1866, Rutgers remained unaffiliated with any formal athletic conference and was classified as "independent".
 From 1946 to 1951, the university was a member of the Middle Three Conference, along with Lafayette and Lehigh.
 Rutgers considered petitioning to join the Ivy League at the formation of that conference in 1954.
 From 1958 to 1961, Rutgers was a member of the Middle Atlantic Conference.
 From 1976 to 1995, Rutgers was a member of the Atlantic 10 Conference for most sports while being an Eastern Independent in football.